MonsieurZbanowanYY/MonsieurZbanowanYY/README.md

-## 💻 Hi, I'm a Flutter Developer from Poland and I'm 17 years old.
+## 💻 Hi, I'm a Flutter Developer from Poland

 My tasks and skills as Flutter Developer: